|When it's spring in the Himalayas...

 That is when the mystique of Darjeeling Tea is created.

-Cradled in the foothills of the snow covered and towering Himalayan range, this exclusively exquisite Darjeeling Tea is grown in Darjeeling at an altitude ranging from 750 to 2000 metres.
-The combination of the moist wet and cool climate, the rich fertile soil, the incessant rainfall and the gradually sloping terrain gives a matchless and unique “muscatel” flavour.
-The manifestation of the individual and distinct flavour comes out specifically during its growing tea season from the month of March to November each year.
+Cradled in the foothills of the snow covered and towering Himalayan range, this exclusively exquisite Darjeeling Tea is grown in Darjeeling at an altitude ranging from 750 to 2000 meters.
+The combination of the moist wet and cool climate, the rich fertile soil, the incessant rainfall and the gradually sloping terrain gives a matchless and unique "muscatel" flavor.
+The manifestation of the individual and distinct flavor comes out specifically during its tea season or commonly known as Darjeeling Flushes.
+These Darjeeling Flushes start from end of February to November each year.
+Each Darjeeling Flush is known by its name which is mainly according to the chronological order.
+The First season is known as First Flush which is highly sought after by tea connoisseurs world wide.
+The second season is Second Flush then comes Monsoon Flush which is lesser known and lastly, the Autumn or Autumnal Flush.

 FIRST FLUSH DARJEELING (Late February to mid April)